Yes, they do in most cases.

 Each insurance company may have its own metrics that they use when determining if a vehicle is used for commuting

-Some think that if they drive their car to the go station and take the train for the rest of their commute to work that they are excluded from car commuting for work.
+Some think that if they drive their car to the go station and take the train for the rest of their commute to work they are excluded from car commuting for work.
 Many insurance companies will still consider this as commuting.
 Being as it is something that is done on a regular basis.
-Although the overall mileage may be shorter per each trip, compared to driving all the way to work.
+Although the overall mileage may be shorter per trip, compared to driving all the way to work.

 If your insurance company is asking you to determine the use of your vehicle on your insurance application then you need to think very carefully about this and be honest with your answers.